Now in Private Beta

 Do we need to use all five agents? +

-Atlas is the mandatory starting point — it's the institutional memory layer every other agent depends on.
-The others (Sage, Pixel, Forge, Pulse) activate based on what a given cycle requires.
+Atlas is the mandatory starting point — it's the institutional memory layer every other agent depends on, and it's live in beta with design partners today.
+The others (Sage, Pixel, Forge, Pulse) are rolling out through 2026 and activate, as they ship, based on what a given cycle requires.
 You don't pay to unlock them; they're all included.
 The system activates what's needed and idles what isn't.

-How is this different from using Claude or GPT-4 directly? +
+How is this different from using Claude or ChatGPT directly? +

 Ready to build your